-Home to world-class rock climbing, more than 600 miles of forest and natural sandstone hiking, abundant fishing, 300 miles of singletrack mountain biking, challenging whitewater rafting, family-oriented paddling, kayaking, natural-bridge crossing, camping, swimming, and more, the Red River Gorge offers abundant recreational activities for any taste or skill level.
-Known simply as The Red to rock climbers all over the world, it is one of the top rock-climbing destinations with 1,600-plus bolted sport and traditional climbing routes tailored to all levels of experience from easier lines to the most experienced test pieces.
+Home to more than 600 miles of forest and natural sandstone hiking trails, abundant fishing, 300 miles of single-track mountain biking, challenging whitewater rafting, family-friendly paddling, kayaking, camping, swimming and more, the Red River Gorge offers multiple recreational activities for any taste or skill level.

 But its best claim to fame may very well be its world-class rock climbing.
 Known simply as “The Red” to rock climbers all over the world, the Red River Gorge is one of the top rock-climbing and repelling destinations on the planet with 1,600-plus bolted sport and traditional climbing routes tailored to all levels, from easy to experienced.
 Bring your own climbing gear and get to it, or hook up with a guide or outfitter offering all the equipment and assistance you need.

 Designated as an official Kentucky Wild and Scenic River, the Red River in the upper Red River Gorge offers breathtaking thrills with challenging quick-succession Class II and Class III whitewater rapids, concluding with the Narrows of the Red River, a Class III gauntlet with some areas of maneuverability no wider than 6 feet!
 The lower section of the Red River offers a more leisurely 10-mile stretch of family-friendly Class I rapids with gorgeous opportunities for photos of the Sky Bridge Arch, Tower Rock and Chimney Top Rock along the way.